 I have gone through many books and studies on Yoga for the last many years.
 I read the yogic anatomy of every asana and also applied many things to my body as well.

 What I feel is people misinterpret the meaning of Yoga and Its Benefits.
-There are few things about Yoga that people misunderstood,
+There are a few things about Yoga that people misunderstood.

 Yoga is a therapy to cure the disease: According to Indian scriptures like Bhagavad Gita, Upanishads, and Our Yogic Philosophy, Yoga is the way to freedom.
 It’s a spiritual practice that provides a balanced energy system to our body.
 So, a healthy and disease-free body is the consequence of the practice, not the purpose of Yoga, like a flower is the consequence of the water, soil, and seed mixture but the purpose of the process is fruit or vegetable and not flower.
 Though Yoga treats many diseases it is written in every Yoga asana’s text that if there is any urgency for medical help then instead of yoga people should go for medical treatments.
 Yoga can work as therapy for many diseases but sometimes when the condition is more severe or when people are not able to perform any asana due to a lot of health issues then medical treatment is always recommended.